Nitrokey/nitrokey-pro-firmware/README.md

 Failed to open port: /dev/ttyUSB0
 ```

-If this did succeed we have to disable the read protection by typing
+Now we have to disable the read protection first by typing

 ```
 sudo stm32flash -k /dev/ttyUSB0 # read unprotecting
 ```

-You may need to reconnect the device.
-Now proceed with actual flashing:
+You may need to reconnect the device, before you can proceed.
+Do not forget to bridge the holes again.
+Now we do the actual flashing:

 ```
 sudo stm32flash -w nitrokey-pro-firmware.hex /dev/ttyUSB0